Abhi0517/Library-Management-System/README.md

 8. **Set Remote Name**:
    Typically, the default remote name "origin" is recommended for the original repository being cloned.
 9. **Finish**:
-   Click **Finish** to clone the repository into the specified directory.
+   Click **Finish** to clone this repository into the specified directory.